Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Experiments/🔬 Ego Cells - Experiment 001.md

 ## Introduciton

 Before I explain what this experiment is about, let me tell you about a type of neuron that I'm calling "Ego Cells".
 Essentially, an ego cell's purpose is to identify itself as a part of a larger model or system to constantly update its identity based on its surroundings.

 So for example, an ego cell could represent a letter in a word or a word in a sentence.
 It could also represent a person in a group of people.
 The main idea behind this type of cell is that it will constantly verify if its identity is correct based on its input and the relationships and interactions with neighboring cells.

 In other words, ego cells serve as a way to infer conclusions about raw data in relation to a model of a system.
-You can read my raw ideas about ego cells in my [research vault](https://github.com/Fergarram/research-vault) if you're brave.
+You can read my uneloquent raw ideas about ego cells in my [research vault](https://github.com/Fergarram/research-vault).

 ## Goals